TMG-nl/Styleguide/css/styleguide.md

 	```
 - One line per selector.
 - Space between the end of selector and `{`.
-- Space after the `:` in property declarations.
+- Space after the `:` in properties.
 - Always add `;` to end of declarations.

   ```css